Seamul/Ajax-Implementation-Using-Django-/README.md

 # Ajax-Implementation-Using-Django-
 In this project you can add book name, pages and prize.
-There have a page that show all the book that you added You can delete ani item
+There have a page that show all the book that you added.
+You can delete any item.